kevinfrei/EMP/README.md

 ### UI Improvements
 * Sorting playlists by clicking headers *everywhere*
   * Indicate the sorting (and invalidate it in Now Playing when shuffled)
+* Make a resuable, configurable "song list" view.
+There are too many.
 * Render proces needs an image cache and/or view virtualization
 * Improve the views for Artists and Playlists
   * (and eventually better-ify Albums and Songs, too)